 As new moms, we may not make it to midnight on New Year’s Eve to watch the ball drop, but we are serious about our New Year’s resolutions.
-Here are five common #newmom goals for the new year—and simple ways to make the resolutions a reality.
+Here are five common #newmom resolutions for the new year—and simple ways to stick to those goals.

 1. The goal: Be present

 Spending hours scrolling mindlessly through your social media is so last year.
 Be present with the tiny people in front of you who need you and adore you.
 Put down your phone and play peek-a-boo, blow raspberries, have a coo-conversation, and catch all sorts of firsts and milestones.

 How to make it happen: Worried the electronic force is too strong?
 Allow yourself phone check-in points throughout the day, but only after you’ve spent quality time with your little.
 And set a timer before each scrolling sesh to keep yourself from getting sucked in to the Internet too deep.
 Also, make use of your phone’s do-not-disturb feature to silence notifications.

 Sleep when the baby sleeps, we’re told.
 Easy to say but tough to do with everything on our plate.
 Getting enough rest (is that even a thing?) is crucial for our physical and mental health, especially when you’re a new mom.